 The boost effect is slightly different when the G-2 is blended with the Tube Driver.
 The distortion created by the G2 is not as high gain as a typical Big Muff circuit like the P-1, and the tone is a bit thinner.
-When blended with the Tube Driver #2, The G-2 drive gets a boost, and the tone color smooths out slightly.
+When blended with the Tube Driver #2, The G-2 drive gets a gain boost, and the tone color smooths out slightly.
 One weak point of the G-2, in my opinion, is the low gain, so this combo puts the G-2 on par with the P-1.
 The G-2/TD blend is actually very hard to tell apart from the P-1 sound in a band setting, but the P-1 has a slightly thicker tone.
-I don't know how often David used the Tube Driver and G-2 at the same time, but I hear the G-2 on the Time solo and the G-2/TD combo on Take A Breath solos from Live In Gdansk.
+I don't know if David used the Tube Driver and G-2 at the same time, but I think the G-2 may have been used on the Time solo Take A Breath solos from Live In Gdansk.
 Just about everything else sounds like the Tube Driver, other than Comfortably Numb, which sounds like the P-1/TD.

 PARALLEL MIXED DELAYS IN THE MK II BOARD - The delay system inside and outside the Mk II board is very interesting.
 People always wonder how David gets his smooth delay sounds.
 David often uses two delays.
 Stacking one delay after another in your signal chain can degrade your tone because your original signal travels through, and is altered by, two delay circuits before coming out the other end.
 Also, two delays in line, while useful for some double tap delay effects, means that one delay creates repeats that are then repeated again by a second delay, which can create a messy, mushy delay sound.
 David's setup in the Mk II board is very different.